Output 1

 Objectives

-- This implementation research will assess the impact on childhood TB case detection of decentralizing childhood TB diagnosis compared to pre-intervention status.
+• To assess the impact on childhood TB case detection of decentralizing an innovative childhood TB diagnostic approach

 Study intervention